planetfederal/qgis-suite-plugin/README.rst

 Installing the current development version
 -------------------------------------------

 The plugin repository is updated frequently- However, it is not guaranteed that it will contain the same code that can be found in this GitHub repository.
-If you want to be sure that you are using the latest development version, follow the next steps.
+If you want to be sure that you are using the latest development version, follow the step described in the `development <./doc/source/developers.rst>`_ section.
+Running the ``install.py`` script should install the OpeGeo Explorer in your QGIS.

-- Clone this repository in your system.
-- Locate the QGIS plugins folder.
-In Windows, it should be something like ``C:\Users\<your_user>\.qgis2\python\plugins``.
-In Linux/Mac, it should be in ``~/.qgis2/python/plugins``
-- Copy the ``opengeo`` folder (can be found under ``src``) into your plugins folder.
-You should end up having a ``.qgis2\python\plugins\opengeo`` folder with the code of the plugin and the required subfolders.
-The ``plugin.py`` file should be on that folder.
-- Start QGIS and activate the plugin in the plugin manager.
-- You should have an *OpenGeo* menu already available in the menu bar.

 Usage
 ------